BlasSoriano/Paraworld/README.md

 # Paraworld
 Stuff related to the game Paraworld.

-Still in development, and open for ideas
+Still in development, and open for ideas and collaboration.

 # ParaworldResources